-Joint loading sports that involve the lower extremity such as running must be considered into a treatment plan.
-Likewise obesity may involve excessive joint loading and be addressed as well.
-The careful evaluation of each patient to arrive at a precise treatment strategy for their condition ensures the best possible outcome possible.
+Joint loading sports that involve the lower extremities such as running and hiking must be considered into a treatment plan.
+Additionally, obesity involves excessive joint loading.
+Individual evaluation of each patient allows the physician to prescribe a treatment strategy to ensure the best possible outcome.
 This personalized approach is most appropriate for patients desiring stem cell treatments.

 Common symptoms of knee joint osteoarthritis include pain with activity, stiffness or swelling, loss of weight bearing capacity and loss of motion of the knee.

 Often times, the knee may feel like it is going to give out and falling does occur.
 Furthermore, treatment for Arthritis of the knee includes weight loss, activity modification, physical therapy, and medication.

 Visco supplementation has been shown to be effective in preventing the patient from needing surgery.
 Viscosupplementation replaces the lubricating fluid in the joint, which dries out with the aging process and with arthritis.

 Our Main Medical Center located in Tampa Bay, Florida (727) 462-5582